-I received many congrats messages, but one was special.
+I received many congrats messages, but one message was special.
 It was from my best friend who is a man of few words and somebody who doesn’t get excited very easily.
 He loves and understands tennis a lot, but he very rarely texts me after matches.
-In a Whatsapp group that I have with my best friends, everybody was excited and wrote things like “great job Nick, great match, what a fighter she is”, etc., but he wrote: “guys relax, this match was not won today, this match is just a result of a serious work and dedication that has started a long time ago”.
-Wow, I thought, this is some great stuff.
+This time he wrote in a group chat where everybody was excited and wrote things like “great job Nick, great match, etc.”, but he wrote: “guys relax, this match was not won today, this match is just a result of a serious work and dedication that has started long time ago”.

-“This match was not won today, but many days, weeks, months ago on the practice courts where you didn’t quit too early; in the matches you were losing but kept playing and fighting; in the gym on the treadmill when you felt pain but continued to run; in your hotel room where you woke up at 3 a.m. and packed your bags for another flight to another city; in the restaurant at the dinner where everybody was eating delicious pasta and ice cream and you ordered chicken and salad; in the bar where you didn’t order beautiful gin tonic; in front of your MacBook and your favourite show that you switched off at 10 p.m. because you know that you need 9 hours of sleep; at the practice desk where you smiled to a lady who was struggling, but still trying her best; in the transportation car where you appreciated the work of a retired volunteer driving so slowly; on your iPhone messenger where you sent ‘thank you’ and ‘I love you’ to your grandmother who lives and breathes with your matches; in those big moments where you pointed a finger to your head and gave a positive look to your coach who was playing and feeling every single shot with you.
+This match was won on the practice courts where you showed up every single day without complaining.
+This match was won in all your other recent matches where you were losing, but kept playing and fighting.
+This match was won in the gym on the treadmill, when you felt pain but refused to stop and just continued to run.
+This match was won in the restaurant at the dinner table where everybody was eating delicious pasta and ice cream, while you ordered fish and salad to make sure you have the right fuel for the next day.
+This match was won in front of your Macbook and your favourite show that you switched off at 10 p.m. because you know that you need 9 hours of sleep to recover.
+This match was won in the transportation car where you appreciated the work of a retired volunteer driving so slowly.
+This match was won on your iPhone messenger where you wrote ‘thank you’ and ‘I love you’ to your grandmother who watches every single match you play, even if it’s in the middle of the night.
+This match was won in those big moments where you pointed a finger to your head and gave that positive look to your coach who is playing and feeling every single shot with you.

-This is where this match was won!
+This is where this match was won!”